 Don’t believe us?
 Check out this photo of Irish twins Jedward, who competed that year.

-For his part Neuwirth isn’t really fazed by the haters: “I don’t pay huge attention to it,” says the openly gay 25-year-old.
+For her part, Conchita isn’t really fazed by the haters: “I don’t pay huge attention to it,” says the openly gay 25-year-old.
 “My stance is that I fight for something positive rather than against something negative.”

 Neuwirth first hit the scene on the Austrian talent showcase Starmania in 2006, followed by a brief turn in a boy band.
-Conchita Wurst was born in 2011, debuting on another show, Die Grosse Chance (The Big Chance).
+Wurst was born in 2011, debuting on Die Grosse Chance (The Big Chance).

 With a look (and wardrobe) that suggests Kim Kardashian, Wurst received some ridicule at first, but her knockout performance landed her a standing ovation—and second place in the show.
 Wurst also came in second in the competition to represent Austria at Eurovision in 2012.